M-M-R®II vaccine: helping to

 Indications and Usage for M-M-R®II

 - M-M-R®II (Measles, Mumps, and Rubella Virus Vaccine Live) is a vaccine indicated for active immunization for the prevention of measles, mumps, and rubella in individuals 12 months of age or older.

-- The ACIP recommends administration of the first dose of M-M-R®II at 12 to 15 months of age and administration of the second dose of M-M-R®II at 4 to 6 years of age.
+- The first dose of M-M-R®II is administered at 12 to 15 months of age and the second dose of M-M-R®II is administered at 4 to 6 years of age.

-- M-M-R®II (Measles, Mumps, and Rubella Virus Vaccine Live) is contraindicated in certain individuals, including those with: a history of hypersensitivity to any component of the vaccine, including gelatin; a history of anaphylactic or anaphylactoid reaction to neomycin; blood dyscrasias, leukemia, lymphomas of any type, or other malignant neoplasms affecting the bone marrow or lymphatic systems; primary or acquired immunodeficiency conditions; family history of congenital or hereditary immunodeficiency or receiving immunosuppressive therapy; an active febrile illness; or those who are pregnant.
-If vaccination of postpubertal females is undertaken, pregnancy should be avoided for 3 months following vaccination.
+- M-M-R®II (Measles, Mumps, and Rubella Virus Vaccine Live) is contraindicated in certain individuals, including those with: a history of hypersensitivity to any component of the vaccine, including gelatin; a history of anaphylactic reaction to neomycin; individuals who are immunodeficient or immunosuppressed due to disease or medical therapy; family history of congenital or hereditary immunodeficiency; an active febrile illness; active untreated tuberculosis; or those who are pregnant or are planning to become pregnant within the next month.

-- Due caution should be employed in administration of M-M-R®II to persons with: a history of cerebral injury, individual or family histories of convulsions, or any other condition in which stress due to fever should be avoided; anaphylaxis or immediate hypersensitivity to eggs; thrombocytopenia.
+- Due caution should be employed in administration of M-M-R®II to persons with: a history of febrile seizure or family history of febrile seizures; immediate-type hypersensitivity reactions to eggs; thrombocytopenia.

-- The following adverse reactions have been identified during clinical trials or reported during post-approval use of M-M-R®II without regard to causality: fever, headache, dizziness, rash, injection-site reactions, febrile convulsions, anaphylaxis and anaphylactoid reactions, arthritis, and thrombocytopenia.
-Additional adverse reactions, which have been reported without regard to causality, include encephalitis and encephalopathy in their diverse clinical presentations.
+- The following adverse reactions have been identified during clinical trials or reported during post-approval use of M-M-R®II or its components: fever, headache, dizziness, rash, injection-site reactions, febrile convulsions, anaphylaxis and anaphylactoid reactions, arthritis, thrombocytopenia, encephalitis and encephalopathy.

 DOSAGE AND ADMINISTRATION